177 Huntington Avenue

 Boston, MA 02115

 - PhD, Indian Institute of Science – Bangalore, India

-Sahely Bhadra is a postdoctoral researcher in the College of Computer and Information Science working with Professor Tina Eliassi-Rad in the algorithms and theory program.
+Sahely Bhadra is a postdoctoral researcher in the Khoury College of Computer Sciences working with Professor Tina Eliassi-Rad in the algorithms and theory program.
 Prior to joining Northeastern, Sahely worked on multi-view kernel completion and principal metabolic flux mode analysis as a postdoctoral researcher at Helsinki Institute of Information Technology.
 Sahely also worked as a postdoctoral researcher at Max Planck Institute of Informatics focusing on the correction of noisy labels via mutual consistency check.
 Sahely earned her PhD from the Indian Institute of Science in Bangalore, India.

 - Hometown: Kolkata, India

 - Field of Research/Teaching: Machine Learning and Optimization

 What are the specific areas of your graduate education?